Bethalto man charged with animal cruelty

 Davison

-Jeffrey J. Davis, 28, was charged Sunday with one Class A misdemeanor count of cruel treatment of animal.
+Jeffrey J. Davison, 28, was charged Sunday with one Class A misdemeanor count of cruel treatment of animal.

 The charge stems from an investigation that began when a Bethalto police officer located a small dog tied off to a brick and abandoned in the bed of the Bethalto animal control truck parked on the rear parking lot of the Bethalto Village Hall.
 At the time of the discovery, the temperature was below freezing, and the animal had no way to seek shelter from the inclement weather.